renderedtext/outside/README.md

 - `:interval_duration` - Interval between retries.
 Default is 0.
 - `:interval_increment` - Value by which the interval is incremented between retries.
 Default is 0.
 - `:interval_factor` - Factor by which the interval is multiplied between retries.
 Default is 1.
 - `:interval_randomness` - Range of randomness for the random factor (see interval calculation below).
+It is a number between 0 and 1.
 Random factor will be a number in the range of (1 - interval_randomness, 1 + interval_randomness).
 Default is 0, meaning that the random factor will be 1 and therefore the interval will remain unchanged.
 - `:interval_limit` - Maximum interval value.
 Not set by default.
 - `:handle_timeout` - Sets if `Timeout::Error` will be raised in case of a timeout.
 If it is false, it will not raise anything and it will return `nil`.
 Default value is true.